-Alongside the considered palette was a logo crafted from 'Classic English' inspired typography.
-With the 'A' of Hansom echoing the bespoke typeface the hotel, and associated spaces, use throughout all their interior signage.
+Alongside our considered palette was a logo crafted from Classic English inspired typography.
+The 'A' of Hansom echoing the bespoke typeface the hotel (and adjoining spaces) all use throughout their interior signage.

 To further add depth to the concept we created our own twist on the London cabbies exam, simply known as 'The Knowledge'.
 Of the 320 routes each cabbie has to learn we mapped of these and created a series of bespoke geometric illustrations to serve as decorative pieces.